Classport: Designing Runtime Dependency Introspection for Java: Experimental Methodology

 \subsection{Dataset}

 We aim at evaluating \tool with a dataset of real-world, maintained, open-source Java projects, which use Maven and span a range of application domains, dependency sizes, and usage scenarios.
-Our dataset includes \numberofprojects projects, with projects varying in complexity, and includes both lightweight tools and large frameworks such as \checkstyle.
-The most active repository is \zxing, which has over 30K stars and around 10K forks on GitHub.
-Table~\ref{tab:projects} lists each project along with its version, number of dependencies, and the workload we use to exercise the project.
-The number of dependencies is calculated directly by Maven.
-The workload is decided by considering a regular use case scenario for each application.
-Note that we do not assume a minimum coverage.
-We do not aim to detect all the reachable dependencies, the goal is rather to demonstrate feasibility, that \tool is able to bring dependencies information, i.e., the GAV, at runtime, for a typical use case scenario.
-We compile all projects for RQ1 and analyze the resulting artifact.
-For RQ2, we execute all projects to test the \retriever component.
+Projects are manually selected according to the following criteria: (1)~the project is open-source and actively maintained; (2)~it uses Maven as its build system; (3)~the tagged release compiles and its test suite passes; and (4)~projects were chosen to maximize diversity in dependency scale and module count, following the selection methodology of prior runtime-analysis studies~\cite{sharma2024sbomexecounteringdynamiccode,10795273,10677447}.
+Our dataset includes \numberofprojects projects, with projects varying in complexity, and includes both simple tools such as \mcs and large frameworks such as \checkstyle.
+The most popular repository is \checkstyle, which has around 9K stars on GitHub.
+Table~\ref{tab:projects} lists each considered Maven project along with its number of modules, version, and number of dependencies.
+The modules refer to the Maven modules (also called subprojects) of the project.
+For example, \pdfbox has 13 modules and \texttt{app} and \texttt{core} are two of them.
+The considerred version is the tagged release of the project.
+The number of transitive dependencies is calculated directly by Maven.
+We compile and embed all projects for RQ1 and analyze the resulting artifact.
+For RQ2, we run the \retriever while executing the tests of the projects in the dataset.